Jpfonseca/Adaptive_Live_Streaming/Rpi_configs/README.md

 SSID:Saturday
 Passphrase:video12345

-Setted the path to the hostpad configuration in `/etc/default/hostapd`:
+Set the path to the hostpad configuration in `/etc/default/hostapd`:
  - DAEMON_CONF="/etc/hostapd/hostapd.conf"

-##FFserver config
+## FFserver config
+Now we need to decide the configuration of the FFserver.
+To do this we need to create a file, where the configuration will be set.

-In the `etc/ffserver.conf` configured the address and port where the stream will be streamed, the quality of the stream, the bandwidth available, the max number of clients
+In the file we can configure the address and port where the stream will be streamed, the quality of it, the bandwidth available, the max number of clients, video resolution , etc.

+There are several examples of configurations in the `ffserver_configs/` folder.

-#Running the tools
+# Running the tools

-##FFserver

-Supposing you have
+## FFserver

+Supposing you have  installed the FFmpeg with all extra packages, you will be able to stream every type of video you want.
+Furthermore, you will have the possibility to change the quality of the stream/video and manipulating the output.
+This means, that you decide the format of the stream.